The Nova Scotia Nominee Program (NSNP) is a faster way to get permanent residency for skilled workers and professional entrepreneurs.

 Under this program, Nova Scotia makes a distinction between the skilled, semi-skilled and low-skilled workers.
 According to Nova Scotia,

-Skilled workers: the individuals working within NOC skill level O, A or B are the skilled workers.
+the individuals working within NOC skill level O, A or B are the skilled workers.
 As these workers possess higher skilled occupation, they will be given higher priorities.

-Semi-skilled workers: these workers are categorized under the NOC skill level C occupations.
+These workers are categorized under the NOC skill level C occupations.
 They are examined on the basis of local labor requirement in the market conditions.
 They can apply if they have work for 6 months with a Nova Scotia employer.
 Along with the application, it is mandatory that the workers submit an official language test result.

-Low skilled workers: these workers have employment falling under the NOC level D. They are taken into consideration only if they qualify eligibility criteria.
+These workers have employment falling under the NOC level D. They are taken into consideration only if they qualify eligibility criteria.
 It is vital that the individual under this category has worked under Nova Scotia employer for at least 6 months.
 This employer should be a strong support for the worker for a successful application.
 Along with the application, it is mandatory that the workers submit an official language test result.

 The Nova Scotia Office of Immigration advances its intrinsic Express Entry stream.
-This program does the selection of potential immigrants from federal express entry pool.
+This program does the selection of potential immigrants from Federal Express Entry pool.
 It authorizes the province to select the applications without a sponsoring employer.
 Only those applicants are selected who have a good stand over education, required language, experience, and adaptability potential to settle in the province.
 They shall be able to contribute to the development of the economy.
 This nomination process takes places on a point basis.
 These points are given on the basis of following factors:

 Along with the point’s allocation criteria, the following requirements should also be fulfilled by the candidate: